 Small trinkets and design pieces are sprinkled throughout the space, adding a sense of warmth to the cool layout.
 Song carries labels such as Margiela, Céline, Dries Van Noten, Christopher Kane, and Carven, but it also features a men’s boutique, gallery space, and atelier where clothes are manufactured and artists can prepare their exhibitions.

 Walking through LN-CC, aka Late Night Chameleon Cafe, is like being transported to a futuristic, spacecraft-inspired treehouse.
-Last year the dynamic fashion retailer was bought and reinvigorated by Level Group, the Milan-based e-commerce specialist behind hit brands like Stuart Weitzman and Costume National.
+Recently, the dynamic fashion retailer was bought and reinvigorated by Level Group, the Milan-based e-commerce specialist behind hit brands like Stuart Weitzman and Costume National.
 The 5000-square-foot retail space is located underneath a simple office block that houses the studios for J.W.Anderson and Christopher Kane.

 However, what Business of Fashion deems “the privilege” of entering the jaw-dropping interior is bestowed upon only the lucky few who manage to book an appointment—a feat that proves more difficult than reserving a table at world-favorite restaurant Noma.
 If you make it inside, prepare to be amazed by the stellar interior architecture and epic product collection, curated by creative director John Skelton.
 There is also an in-house disco, a record store, and a rare bookstore.